secure-data-systems/zod-select/README.md

 ## 🧵 Putting it all together

-Combining all methods and types together you can build powerful, type-safe selection logic on top of Zod.
+Combining all methods and types together you can build powerful, type-safe selection and inference using the zod schemas you already have.

 ```ts
 function find<T extends MultiSelect<typeof UserSchema>>(select: T): InferMergedType<typeof UserSchema, T>[] {